 - Don’t be afraid of small restaurants in towns and cities – you know the type, local affairs down backstreets that have been there forever.
 This is where you’ll get the best food.

 - However, just make sure that where you do end up going is busy with locals.
 This means that it is a favourite among people who actually live here, the food is trusted and it’s unlikely to make your stomach feel strange.

 - Don’t shy away from fast food joints.
 We’re not talking about the classic North American kind, but domestic fast food chains where you can pick up Bulgarian food cheaply and quickly.

 - Don’t go all in straight away.
-Even if you think you’ve got a strong stomach or if you just like eating, chances are that a change in diet can do crazy things to your stomach.
 Ease into Bulgarian cuisine slowly, maybe falling back on regular stuff like bakery items and a few familiar foods.

 - Wash your hands.
-The last thing you want to do is be the one to make yourself ill, so ensure that you wash your hands before meals – especially if you’ve been on public transport or touching things at a market, or even been sitting on the beach all day.
+The last thing you want to do is be the one to make yourself ill, so ensure that you wash your hands before meals.
 It’s a basic tip, but it works.